Shimshal: Shimshal Pass

 Shimshal Pass (4735 m) 36°26′0″N 75°41′15″E rises above the village.
 It lies on the watershed between the Indus River and Tarim River basins, and leads to the valley of the Shimshal Braldu River, a tributary of the Shaksgam River on the border with China.

 Francis Younghusband was probably the first Englishman to reach the pass (1889).
 At the time it was used by raiders from Hunza to attack caravans traveling between Leh and Yarkand.

-There was a fort manned by Hunza soldiers, or raiders, or both.
-The pass is not part of Khunjerab National Park, but the Shimshal community has set an organization called SNT (Shimshal Nature Trust) which oversees the entire region and takes care of its own land.
+The pass is not part of Khunjerab National Park, but the Shimshal community has set up an organization called SNT (Shimshal Nature Trust) which oversees the entire region and takes care of its own land.
 It is a community-based organization and is registered with the Government of Pakistan.

-Annually, in the last week of July or the first week of August, there is a festival at Shimshal Pass, where locals partake in a yak race, followed by singing and dancing.
+Annually, in the last week of July or the first week of August, there is a festival at Shimshal Pass where locals partake in a yak race, followed by singing and dancing.
 In Wakhi language it is called Woolyo.
 This yak race is the only one of its kind, and is a unique event organised at high mountain settlements of Pakistan.